GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 * Fixed bug in multi-control JS component used by extensions (Access Control, Cache Control, and Field Deprecation) showing "undefined" on the block on the Schema Configuration (#2639)
 * Fixed bug in regex replacements in predefined persisted queries (#2649)
 * Avoid reinstalling plugin setup data if deactivating/reactivating the plugin (#2641)
+* Handle error from passing WP_Post as GraphQL variable

 = 2.0.0 =
 * Added new module Media Mutations